junguler/test/README.md

 more example pages are going to be added as i discover more html5 players that i like to test

-and eventual cleaning up and publishing these pages on a different repo is in the works but things are going to be messy for the time being as i'm actively testing things
+an eventual cleaning up and publishing of these pages on a different repo is in the works but things are going to be messy for the time being as i'm actively testing things